icenet-ai/.github/profile/README.md

 ## How do I get started

-To get started using the pipeline, please review the pinned repositories below, most likely you'll want to start with the [icenet library](https://github.com/icenet-ai/icenet/), [icenet-pipeline operational usage example](https://github.com/icenet-ai/icenet-pipeline/) and/or [the icenet-notebooks repository which explains both CLI and programmatic usage](https://github.com/icenet-ai/icenet-notebooks/).
+For some high level information, review the [project repository](https://github.com/icenet-ai/icenet-project).
+If you want to dive straight into the technicals, likely you'll want to start with the [icenet library](https://github.com/icenet-ai/icenet/), [icenet-pipeline operational usage example](https://github.com/icenet-ai/icenet-pipeline/) and/or [the icenet-notebooks repository which explains both CLI and programmatic usage](https://github.com/icenet-ai/icenet-notebooks/).

 :ice_cube: :ice_cube: Happy forecasting! :ice_cube: :ice_cube: